 How to stay motivated to work out

 As the saying goes: "Motivation is what gets you started..
-Habits is what keeps you going."
-To help you make going to the gym a habit you can stick to, here are a few of my top tips:
+Habit is what keeps you going."
+To help you make going to the gym a habit you can stick to, here are a few of my top tips

-Have a clear purpose
+1. Have a clear purpose

-Celebrate your achievements
+2. Celebrate your achievements

 Sometimes you can be your own worst critic, and it can be easy to lose sight of how far you’ve come if you are focusing on how far you’ve still got to get to your goals.
 When you feel like you aren’t going anywhere, just take a moment to think about what you’ve improved, over the last week, month or year and give yourself credit.
 Looking back and reflecting on your own achievements can be a great way to drive yourself forwards.

 3. Find someone who inspires you

 Find your inspiration - whether it’s someone close to you or an athlete, or maybe even a person you see at the gym.
 Having someone to look up to that you aspire to can help to get you on track.
 Alternatively, there might be things that inspire you to be better.
 Write down all the things and people that inspire you like a checklist and refer back to it when you lose your way, and get your drive back up.
 Going to the gym with a friend can help too, provided you maintain safe social distancing and follow the Government guidelines.